nehanegi1507/sql-DVD-Reantal-Marketing-Analytics/README.md

 # sql-DVD-Reantal-Marketing-Analytics
+I did this project as a part of online course: Dany Ma Serious SQL.
 Personalized customer emails based off marketing analytics.

 Personalized customer emails based off marketing analytics is a winning formula for many digital companies, and this is exactly the initiative that the leadership team at DVD Rental Co has decided to tackle!